This tutorial describes how to set up the On-Premises API client, register a business phone number, update your settings, and send a test message.

 If you want to change the display name, you can do so as many times as you wish until you complete registration, after which you must wait 30 days between any display name change requests.

-When all reviews are completed, you can view and access your base64-encoded certificate, which is necessary for registering your WhatsApp Business API client.
+When all reviews are completed, you can view and access your base64-encoded certificate, which is necessary for registering your On-Premises API client.
 We encourage you to register with an approved display name to start integration, before making any further changes to a display name.
 You can change your display name at any point after integration.

-Once your business begins sending messages through the WhatsApp Business API, it's important to understand the billing process, such as how and when you're charged and how to view and pay your monthly invoice.
+Once your business begins sending messages through the On-Premises API, it's important to understand the billing process, such as how and when you're charged and how to view and pay your monthly invoice.
 For more information, see About Billing For Your WhatsApp Business Account.
 For pricing rules and cost per message, see our Pricing page.

-WhatsApp Business API for AWS
+On-Premises API for AWS

 Ensure statx syscall is in allowlisted syscalls for the docker.